 (b) Representations.
 Section 3 is hereby amended by adding at the end thereof the following Subsections (g) and (h):

-(g) Eligibility. (i) It constitutes an “eligible contract participant” as such term is defined in the Commodity Exchange Act, as amended 7 U.S.C. §1a(12) and (ii) it constitutes an “eligible commercial entity” as such term is defined in the Commodity Exchange Act, as amended 7 U.S.C. §1a(11).
+(g) Eligibility. (i) It constitutes an “eligible contract participant” as such term is defined in the Commodity Exchange Act, as amended 7 U.S.C. §1a(12); (ii) the terms of this Agreement and any Transactions have been subject to individual negotiation; and (iii) no Transaction has been entered into on a trading facility..

 (h) No Reliance.
 In connection with this Agreement, any Credit Support Document to which it is a party, and each Transaction: (i) it is acting as principal; (ii) the other party is not acting as a fiduciary or financial or investment advisor for it; (iii) it is not relying upon any representations (whether written or oral) of the other party other than the representations expressly set forth in this Agreement and in such Credit Support Document; (iv) it has not been given by the other party (directly or indirectly through any other person) any advice, counsel, assurance, guarantee, or representation whatsoever as to the expected or projected success, profitability, return, performance, result, effect, consequence, or benefit (either legal, regulatory, tax, financial, accounting, or otherwise) of this Agreement, such Credit Support Document, or such Transaction; (v) it has consulted with its own legal, regulatory, tax, business, investment, financial, and accounting advisors to the extent it has deemed necessary, and it has made its own investment, trading, hedging, and other decisions based upon its own judgment and upon any advice from such advisors as it has deemed necessary, and not upon any view expressed by the other party; (vi) its decisions have been the result of arm’s length negotiations between the parties; and (vii) it is entering into this Agreement, such Credit Support Document, and such Transaction with a full understanding of all of the risks hereof and thereof (economic and otherwise), and it is capable of assuming and willing to assume those risks.